younglim/developer.gov.sg/collections/_products/categories/digital-identity/sign-with-singpass/overview.md

 The signed document is platform-agnostic, allowing the validated signature to be viewed with the user’s preferred system.

-To date, more than 400,000 signatures have been made using Sign with Singpass in various use cases piloted by companies in industries including insurance, real estate and banking.

 ### Pricing

 Onboarding for Sign with Singpass is free until further notice.